Ultimate Hornworm Care & Maintenance Guide

 Pupa

 When they are ready to pupate, the larvae will drop off of their host plant and burrow into the soil below.
 Hornworm pupae are different in appearance to the caterpillar.
 Instead of a rich green with beautiful decorations, pupae darken to a deep reddish-brown and have a loop at the anterior end (this becomes the mouthparts of the adult moth).
-The pupae remain in the soil for about 2 weeks until they are ready to emerge as adult moths.
+The pupae remain in the soil for a few weeks until they are ready to emerge as adult moths.
+It is crucial to maintain proper moisture levels and monitor the pupating hornworms to ensure successful transformation.

 Adult